giancambo/benperk.github.io/azure/training/azure-functions-blob-storage.md

 [FIGURE8]: ../images/2019/azure-0014.png "Figure 8, how to create an Azure Function with an Blob trigger"
 [FIGURE9]: ../images/2019/azure-0015.png "Figure 9, how to create an Azure Function with an Blob trigger"
 [FIGURE10]: ../images/2019/azure-0016.png "Figure 10, how to create an Azure Function with an Blob trigger"
-[FIGURE11]: ../images/2019/azure-0017.png "Figure 10, how to create an Azure Function with an Blob trigger"
+[FIGURE11]: ../images/2019/azure-0017.png "Figure 11, how to create an Azure Function with an Blob trigger"
+[FIGURE12]: ../images/2019/azure-0018.png "Figure 12, how to create an Azure Function with an Blob trigger"